Inspire Me – Plenty Coups

 Eye of the Beholder - Inspire Me - Plenty Coups

-Vintage photograph of Crow Scouts and U.S. Cavalry soldiers.
-Circa 1885
+<strong>Vintage photograph of Crow Scouts and US Cavalry soldiers Circa 1885<strong>

 Despite all that happened, they remained friendly to the U.S., even serving as allies during fierce battles at places like the Rosebud and Little Bighorn.